 Related: Best ETFs in Canada.

-How do Bonds Work?
+How do Bonds Work in Canada?

 To understand how bonds work, here are some terms you should know: